kymkdd/vanille/README.md

 >what is it based on?

-+*ffmpeg/probe* for the video heavylifting as well as the gif generation
++ *ffmpeg/probe* for the video heavylifting as well as the gif generation
-+*gifsicle* for the gif edition as well as the optimisation
++ *gifsicle* for the gif edition as well as the optimisation

 in the future i also plan on adding encoding using *gifski* which seems to be better than ffmpeg at keeping quality as high as possible
 i am also considering implementing *waifu2x* optionally to improve quality for 2d animated content and *youtube-dl* to allow gif making from web sources directly